 While the default options are recommended for the majority of organisations, CloudM Migrate gives users the ability to customize their migration experience using Advanced Settings.

-Advanced Settings can be found under the Basic Settings sections when configuring your Source and Destination Platforms.
+Advanced Settings can be found under the Basic Settings sections when configuring your Source and Destination Platforms, and under the General Migrations Settings section in the Config Settings step.

-To see what Advanced Settings are available for each source and destination platform, select the required article below:
+To see what Advanced Settings are available for each source and destination platform, and for all migrations in the Config Settings step, select the required article below:

 Click on the Advanced Settings banner to expand the section and view the settings that are available for the chosen platform.